turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 ## 4. Symbols

-Symbols are difficult to explain, they're halfway between a string and a number.
-You can recognize a symbol because it starts with a colon then one or more letters, like `:flag` or `:best_friend`.
+Symbols are difficult to explain; they're halfway between a string and a number.
+You can recognize a symbol by a colon, followed by one or more letters, like `:flag` or `:best_friend`.

 ### Symbols for New Programmers